 Biographical Information

 First baseman Joey Meyer was a very promising slugger in the minors.
-He hit 18 home runs in 474 at-bats in the big leagues in 1988-89, but his career never really took off.
+He hit 18 home runs in 474 at-bats in the big leagues in 1988 and 1989, but his career never really took off.
 The main factors were injuries and suspicions about his fielding, both stemming at least to some degree from his bulk.
 As an offensive lineman in football, Meyer weighed as much as 305 pounds (he was listed at 260 in the majors).

 Meyer did not sign until after the 1983 season, so he started in the minors in 1984.
 Joey won the Triple Crown in the Midwest League in 1984, going 30-102-.320, and Baseball America named him the MWL Player of the Year.
 He led the Texas League with 37 home runs in 1985.
 He was having a tremendous year with the Denver Zephyrs in 1987, leading all of the minors as he rang up 29-92-.311 numbers in just 79 games.
 One of his homers was estimated at a titanic 582 feet.
 But in August, he blew out his hamstring stretching for a throw at first, halting his season early.